AdobeDocs/experience-manager-65.en/help/forms/using/forms-gov-reference-site-user-demo.md

     ![Review conversion](assets/aftia-review-conversion.jpg)

-1. Camilla then starts to edit the form she selects Root Panel > Edit (the wrench) > Selects Tabs on Top from the Panel Layout dropdown menu > Select the Check box.
+1. Camilla then starts to edit the form.
+She selects Root Panel > Edit (the wrench) > selects Tabs on Top from the Panel Layout dropdown menu > selects the Check box.

    ![Review properties](assets/aftia-review-properties.jpg)